astronomersiva/ember-keynote/README.md

 * For the speaker view, visit `publicip:4200/?speaker`.
 * For the audience view, click on the `Open Presenter View icon` and drag the popup window to the screen that is being shared.

+## Presenting

+You can use the presenter view explained below or use your phone.
+To use your phone, connect your laptop and phone to the same network and just use the slide controls on your phone to automatically sync the slides across all audience devices.

 ### Usage